 The student must be a matriculated UW graduate student during the quarter the graduate certificate is awarded.
 Certificates cannot be awarded retroactively.

-Applications are accepted annually and reviewed quarterly.
-Please send the following items:
+Applications are accepted and reviewed quarterly.
+To apply, please send the following items to Dr. Charlie Mock at firstname.lastname@example.org: